Jolaboy/C-Sharp-Projects/README.md

 * Claims Tracking: Dedicated workflow for submission and review of claims.

 ## Getting Started
-You'll need a C# IDE (like Visual Studio or VS Code) installed to run these projects.
+You'll need a C# IDE (like Visual Studio or VS Code- also install C# dev Kit) installed to run these projects.

 Clone the Repository: